occampos/Global_Happiness_Analysis/README.md

-# Patterns in Global Happiness
+# Patterns and Trends in Global Happiness

 The World Happiness Report, a publication by the Sustainable Development Solutions Network, draws its insights from Gallup World Poll data.
 This report reflects on the global call for a greater emphasis on prioritizing happiness and well-being in governmental policy considerations.
 It measures happiness around the globe and delves into how happiness differs among individuals and nations, highlighting its significance in policymaking.